 There is no need for using a flash when taking photos of fireworks.

-Look at the gallery below to see some more of my favorite photos of fireworks that I have photographed.
+Look at the gallery below to see some more of my favorite fireworks photos that I have photographed.
 The gallery below contains the photo above as well as other related pictures.
 This photo is available to buy as a print or digital download.